Compost Food Scraps

 Dane County Scrap Stops

-The Dane County Department of Waste and Renewables has 3 locations in Madison where you can drop-off food scraps.
+The Dane County Department of Waste and Renewables locations throughout Dane County for people to drop-off scraps.

 To use one of the Dane County locations, you need to register at the Dane County Waste and Renewables website to get a code so you can unlock the carts at the kiosks.